TKleb/SA-Labs/8-Pwntools-lab/Documentation/section1/_Text.md

 Try to find a way to exploit port 1345 using ```pwntools```.

+# Artifacts
+* please download the server binary from the vulnerable service on port `80`

 # Goals
 - Find the weakness of the running programm
 - Exploit it using pwntools